iririsgoo/Instagram-Sentiment-Analysis/README.md

 ## Data Source
 1. Twitter: You can apply for API at [Twitter For Developer](https://developer.twitter.com/en/docs)
 2. Instagram no longer provides public API.
 I used the automatic scraper developed by [APIFY](https://apify.com/) instead.
+The dataset I used in this project is his instagram posts, dated from

 ## First Try:
 >Because Twitter would automatically repost his Instagram posts，Twitter has public API, and IG doesn't